demisto/content-docs/content-repo/extra-docs/articles/microsoft-auth-guide.md

 6. Enter your redirect URI in the *Redirect URI* parameter field.
 7. Save the instance.
 8. Run the `!<integration command prefix>-generate-login-url` command in the War Room and follow the instructions.
 For example, for Microsoft Graph User: `!msgraph-user-generate-login-url`.

-### Using National Cloud

-- To see which integrations support natively National Clouds,See the [table below.](https://xsoar.pan.dev/docs/reference/articles/microsoft-integrations---authentication#supported-authentication-flows-for-microsoft-integrations)
-  - For Microsoft Azure integrations, select the appropriate cloud using the *Azure Cloud* parameter.
-  - For Microsoft Defender, select the appropriate cloud using the *Endpoint Type* parameter.
-  - For using the self-deployment option, select the *Custom* option and follow the instructions below.

-- Some of the Cortex XSOAR-Microsoft integrations support the deployment of national clouds through the self-deployed authorization flow.
-For more information about Microsoft National Clouds, refer to the [Microsoft documentation](https://docs.microsoft.com/en-us/graph/deployments).
- In order to use a national cloud, change the *Server URL* parameter to the corresponding address of the national cloud you are using.

 ### Device Code Flow
 Some of the Cortex XSOAR-Microsoft integrations use the [device code flow](https://docs.microsoft.com/en-us/azure/active-directory/develop/v2-oauth2-device-code).